webpack-contrib/html-loader/README.md

 If the tag name is not specified it will process all the tags.

+> ⚠ You must specify the tag name if using `...` to extend the default sources list

 > You can use your custom filter to specify html elements to be processed.

 For example: